Og1Kenobi/aviationbrain/README.md

 **Your Personal Local Aviation Brain**

-A private, offline AI assistant that answers aviation questions **using only official FAA documents** (FAR/AIM, Pilot’s Handbook of Aeronautical Knowledge, Airplane Flying Handbook, etc.).
+A private, offline AI assistant that answers aviation questions using **only your downloaded FAA documents** (FAR/AIM, PHAK, Airplane Flying Handbook, etc.).

-It is **not** connected to the internet and does not use generic AI knowledge — it searches your downloaded FAA PDFs and gives grounded, practical answers with source citations.
+It does **not** use generic internet AI knowledge — it searches your actual PDFs and gives practical, cited answers.

 ---

-## What This Is For
+## What is Streamlit?

-- Pilots who want accurate, regulation-based answers
-- Pre-flight planning and study tool
-- Understanding real-world Part 91 operations (especially inoperative equipment like cracked windshields, night currency, weather minimums, etc.)
-- A personal knowledge base you fully control
+**Streamlit** is a simple tool that turns Python code into a nice web app.
+In this project, Streamlit creates the chat interface you see in your browser (`http://localhost:8501`).
+It’s lightweight and runs entirely on your computer.

 ---

 ## How to Run (Step-by-Step)

 ### 1. Setup

+Open PowerShell and run:

 ```powershell
 cd E:\aviationbrain